alejandradu/gnode/README.md

 # Exploring low-dimensional latent dynamics of neural ODE models trained on simple cognitive tasks

 ### This repository is a mirror of the Computation-Through-Dynamics Benchmark repository by Chris Versteeg.
 It contains all the code and additions to the previous repository used to develop the Spring JP.
+This work is not meant to be published/distributed and the repository has only been made public temporarily.

 The relevant components to the JP are: